 Our power plant at Mundra has been supplying power to the states of Gujarat and Haryana, fulfilling its power purchase agreement commitments in the interest of consumers, despite financial stress due to the change in policy in Indonesia, resulting in an unprecedented increase in the price of imported coal.
-Appellate Tribunal of Electricity (APTEL), in its order dated 7th April 2016 held that these issues constitute Force Majeure events under the Power Purchase Agreements (PPAs) and we are optimistic for an early resolution of this matter
+However, a key challenge faced, especially at the Mundra plant, is the unavailability of fuel cost pass through for imported coal.
+This has resulted into an underrecovery of costs at the plant.
+Consequent to the Supreme Court's order regarding Compensatory Tariffs, we are engaged in discussions with various stakeholders to identify remedial measures for sustainable operation of the Mundra power plant.

 Under the Indo-Bangla Friendship Treaty of 2010, we are developing a 1,600MW power plant in state of Jharkhand to supply power to Bangladesh.
-We have obtained the Terms of Reference for environment clearances from Ministry of Environment, Forest and Climate Change (MoEFCC) and the Government of India and signed an in-principle Memorandum of Understanding (MoU) with Government of Jharkhand.
-After successful acquisition of our Udupi Power Plant, we are also expanding in Udupi by 1,600MW, for which an MoU has been signed with the Government of Karnataka, with land acquisition and environmental clearances underway.
+We have obtained the environment clearance from Ministry of Environment, Forest and Climate Change (MoEF&CC), Government of India and signed an in-principle Memorandum of Understanding (MoU) with Government of Jharkhand.
+After successful acquisition of our Udupi Power Plant, we are also expanding in Udupi by 1,600MW, for which an MoU has been signed with the Government of Karnataka.
+The environment clearance has been received from MoEF8CC and land for the main plant has already been acquired by Karnataka Industrial Area Development Board for the project.